aarora80/aarora80.github.io/README.md

 ### Undergraduate Research Intern 📊
 *April 2024-Present*
 Dr. YooJung Choi Lab
 Selected into Machine Learning Research Internship under the fellowship of Professor Yoojung Choi.
-Responsible for implementing the training and generation pipeline, collecting/synthesizing multimodal datasets, and running empirical evaluation using Pytorch, Julia, and Large Language Models.
+Responsible for implementing the training and generation pipeline for Generative Models and Probabilistic Circuits, collecting/synthesizing multimodal datasets on computing clusters such as ASU's supercomputer (SOL), and running empirical evaluation using Pytorch/TensorFlow, Julia, for Large Language Models.

 ### Machine Learning Engineer Intern 💻
 *January 2024-April 2024*